 CoinTime’s clear interface guides you through the transaction process step-by-step, minimizing the risk of errors or confusion that scammers might use to exploit you.

-How to Recover Your Money from a BTM Scams
+How to Recover Your Money from a BTM Scam

-If you find yourself in the unfortunate situation of being scammed by a Bitcoin ATM, here are steps you can take to attempt to recover your money:
+If you find yourself in the unfortunate situation of being scammed using a Bitcoin ATM, here are steps you can take to attempt to recover your money:

 Step 1: Contact the Bitcoin ATM operator:

-Contact the company that operates the Bitcoin ATM.
+Contact the company that operates the Bitcoin ATM near you.

 You can usually find their contact information on the machine or their website.